Everything You Need To Know About AML Crypto

 Why Does Crypto Need AML Compliance?

-Identified through the blockchain data, the UNODC (United Nations Office of Drugs and Crimes) reported that crypto exchanges are the most popular medium of bad guys to launder their illicit proceeds gained from organized crimes in Southeast Asia including Cambodia, Thailand, Myanmar and Laos.
+Identified through the blockchain data, the UNODC (United Nations Office of Drugs and Crimes) reported that crypto exchanges are the most popular medium for bad guys to launder their illicit proceeds gained from organized crimes in Southeast Asia including Cambodia, Thailand, Myanmar, and Laos.

 If I try to pin down the magnitude of the AML risks in cryptocurrency, it is not possible to bypass the fact that in 2023, crypto flow of worth $24.2 billion was traced down to shadowed crypto receivers including cyber fraudsters while $14.9 billion of the transactional volume contributed to illicit flows of sanctioned jurisdictions.